meilisearch/strapi-plugin-meilisearch-v4/README.md

 For example, the `restaurant` content-type has a relation with the `category` content-type.
 Inside a `restaurant` entry the `categories` field contains an array of each category in an `object` format: `[{ name: "Brunch" ...}, { name: "Italian ... }]`.

-The following transforms categories in an array of string containing only the name of the category:
+The following transforms `categories` in an array of strings containing only the name of the category:

 ```js
 // config/plugins.js